British EU exit debate scaring off investment - Hermes funds

 "It has produced a lopsided recovery in the UK ... the U.S. is slightly better.
 Within that, emerging markets continue to be attractive because they are a long term story and I have no idea how Europe comes out of its hole," he said.

-This outlook favors the U.S. dollar which is likely to remain strong because of its immunity from instability elsewhere and a unique set of home-grown advantages, he said.
+This outlook favours the U.S. dollar which is likely to remain strong because of its immunity from instability elsewhere and a unique set of home-grown advantages, he said.

-"The U.S. is self-sufficient in food, water, energy and labor – and they've managed to corner the market in technological innovation ...
+"The U.S. is self-sufficient in food, water, energy and labour – and they've managed to corner the market in technological innovation ...
 The dollar has to be strong in 2015," he said.

 (Additional reporting by Sam Wilkin; Editing by Susan Fenton)